eliotwrobson/tqdm/README.md

 ## License

-This project is licensed under the MPL-2.0 AND MIT licenses.
+This project is licensed under the MPL-2.0 license.
 See the [LICENCE](LICENCE) file for details.